textlint/textlint/README.md

 ## Integrations

-For more details, see <https://textlint.github.io/docs/integrations.html>
+For more details, see [integrations document](./docs/integrations.md).

 ### App